-Personal data submitted, stored, sent or received by the Customer in connection with the Services, which may include the following categories of data: names, addresses, telephone numbers, emails, opt out/ opt in designation, lead capture results, area of focus preference, hot/cold designation, notes, tags/folder designation, user share actions to contacts, contact actions with platform and interest level rating.
+Personal Data submitted, stored, sent or received by the Customer in connection with the Services, which may include the following categories of data: names, addresses, telephone numbers, email addresses, opt-in designation, lead capture results, area of focus preference, hot/cold designation, notes, tags/folder designation, user share actions to contacts, contact actions with platform and interest level rating

 Data Subject Types: